 The Mastiff and the German Shepherd are both common dog breeds, with reputable breeders in most states.
 Working with a reputable breeder will cost slightly more than a puppy mill, but you can be sure that they will be much healthier and happier.
 A Mastiff puppy is marginally more expensive than a German Shepherd puppy, with only $500 between them.

 But if you are looking for a puppy from a famous breeder or a particular lineage, you can expect to pay much more.
 You also need to factor in all the other costs associated with these guys, and not just their initial puppy cost.
 Being the giant breed, the Mastiff is the more expensive breed to look after.
-His food bills, veterinary fees, XXL equipment, and everything else is a huge commitment to take on.
+His food bills, veterinary fees, XXL equipment, and everything else are a huge commitment to take on.

 After pitting the Mastiff and German Shepherd against one another, you can now see all of their differences and similarities.
 If you found yourself here because you couldn’t decide which one was the better breed for you, hopefully, you now have the answer you came looking for.
 But, whoever you choose, know that you have selected one of the best family protection dogs around.
 As well as gaining a fun and affectionate, gentle family addition.